Families, Lovers, and their Letters

 “The extensive use of private sources distinguishes Cancian’s monograph on migrant letters from earlier efforts.
 Remarkably, she obtained written correspondence from both sides of the Atlantic, thus making for a compelling transnational conversation.”

-Stephen Fielding, H-Net (Humanities and Social Sciences Online)
+Stephen Fielding, H-Net

 Families, Lovers, and their Letters makes for engaging reading.
 It will obviously be relevant to scholars interested in Canadian history or Italian history, and to those studying family, migration, gender, emotions, and letters.
 In addition, since there are strong parallels between the rupture of migration and the rupture of war, the book will inform those whose focus is the social history of war.
 Students will find the book very accessible, have much to learn from its methodology, and have much to say from their own knowledge about its central themes – the operation of kinship networks, appropriate gender roles, and the power of emotions.
 Most importantly, this text is essential reading for scholars who see the motivations and decisions of ordinary individuals and their families as an essential element in explaining the past.”

-– Helen Brown, Vancouver Island University, Altreitalie: International Journal of Studies on Italian Migrations in the World.
+Helen Brown, Vancouver Island University, Altreitalie: International Journal of Studies on Italian Migrations in the World

 About the Author